 This patient reduced their volume within a month period of time using the iFIT transtibial prosthesis.

-The iFIT system relieves swelling and shapes the limb quickly.
+The iFIT prosthesis is an ideal preparatory prosthetic system that relieves swelling and shapes the limb quickly.
 There is no need to wait for prosthetic shrinker socks to reduce volume, so those with limb loss can be fit right away and get back on their feet.